Hello, I'm Geoff Meyer.

 alcohols to dissolve it all away

-and then you stain this section with whatever staining you wish to use
+and then you stain this section with whatever staining you

 to show details or the components of the tissue.